RobertGrubb/filerdb-php/README.md

 A simplistic PHP flat file database designed to get your application up and running fast.
 Please note this package is currently in development and is not yet at a release.

-# Todo

-- [ ] Make filtering a little easier when there are conditionals.
-- [ ] Ability to offset.
-- [ ] Database backups?

 # Usage

 Please make sure your database directory has correct permissions for READ and WRITE.